 The family: 8 children of first wife Roxanna Foote who died in 1816; and 4 more with second wife Harriet Porter prior to her death in 1835.
-That same year, Roxanna's 7th child, Harriet Elizabeth Beecher (1811-1896) at 24, suffered the loss of her 3-year friend Eliza, childless first wife of Calvin Stowe, Doctor of Divinity, Professor of Biblical Literature.
-In the following year, Harriet married widower Calvin - becoming: Harriet Beecher Stowe.
+That same year, Roxanna's 7th child, Harriet Elizabeth Beecher (1811-1896) at 24, suffered the loss of her 3-year friend Eliza, childless first wife of Calvin Stowe, Doctor of Divinity, Lane Professor of Biblical Literature.
+The following year, 1836 January, Harriet married widower Calvin - becoming: Harriet Beecher Stowe.

 Harriet and Calvin were members of the Cincinnati literary Semi-Colon Club established by her uncles John and Samuel Foote, with other Cincinnati nobles of generally New England origins, including Dr. Daniel Drake, family Doctor; Elizabeth Blackwell (1st US female MD), and Salmon P. Chase.
 A generous report on the Semi-Colon Club is provided by Louis L. Tucker, former Director of Historical Societies: Cincinnati, then New York, and Massachusetts.
 Roxanna's closest brother, John Foote, here 1819 when Cincinnati was chartered, was perhaps the quintessential heart and soul of Cincinnati.